-The island, similar to the even more popular Islas Ciés – one of the beaches has also made it onto this list – can be reached by boat from the nearby towns on the mainland, e.g., Vigo.
+The island, similar to the even more popular Islas Ciés, one of whose beaches has also made it onto this list, can be reached by boat from the nearby mainland towns.

 Cala Cortina, Cartagena

-The beach is considered to be the closest to Cartagena (approx. 4 km) and is, therefore, particularly popular with the locals.
-But unfortunately, that also means that it can get quite crowded during the summer.
-So it is worth coming early to catch the best spot.
-You can either go there by car, on foot, or by bike on the bike path that connects Cartagena with Cala Cortina.
+The beach is considered the closest to Cartagena (approx. 4 km) and is therefore particularly popular with the locals and visitors arriving from Cartagena cruise port.
+As a result, however, it can get quite crowded in summer.
+It is therefore worth arriving early to get the best spot.
+You can either get there by car, on foot, or by bike on the cycle path that connects Cartagena with Cala Cortina.

 Playa de los Muertos, Carboneras, Almería

-However, in windy weather, the walk and swimming on this beach can be dangerous, which is why you should only visit Playa de los Muertos when the weather is good.
-In good weather, however, this beach is particularly suitable for snorkeling, as you can spot a large number of marine life in the clear water.
-Because the water here is considered to be one of the clearest and cleanest stretches of sea in Spain.
+In good weather, however, this beach is particularly suitable for snorkeling, as you can discover a large number of sea creatures in the clear water.
+After all, the water here is considered to be one of the clearest and cleanest stretches of sea in Spain.

 Playa El Bombo, Mijas, Málaga

-But the offer on the beach is also impressive.
-In addition to restaurants and bars, there are showers, lifeguards, and much more.
+But the beach itself offers much more.
+Beyond restaurants and bars that satisfy the appetites of their guests, there are showers, lifeguards, and much more.

 Playa de la Concha, San Sebastián

-Due to its location in northern Spain, the beach is also one of the only ones in the country where you can experience a sunset over the sea.
-The beach can be reached easily and on foot from the city center.
+Situated in the north of Spain, the beach is also one of the few in the country where you can experience a sunset over the sea.
+The beach is easily accessible on foot from the city center.

 Playa de los Alemanes, Tarifa, Cádiz

-Even if the beach seems to be very popular due to its beauty, it is usually not overcrowded.
-Of course, this makes it perfect for anyone looking for a day at the beach full of tranquility and relaxation.
+Even though the beach seems to be very popular due to its beauty, it is usually not overcrowded.
+This makes it perfect for anyone looking for a beach day full of tranquillity and relaxation.

-But even those who prefer to be active will find what they are looking for here.
-A selection of various water sports is also waiting for you at Playa de los Alemanes.
-What you won’t find here, however, are great services such as restaurants and bars – it’s simply a beach to take it easy.
+But those who prefer to be active will also have plenty to choose from here.
+You’ll find a selection of different water sports at Playa de los Alemanes.
+What you won’t find here, however, are a wide range of services such as restaurants and bars – it’s a more laid-back place.

 Playa de Torimbia, Llanes, Asturias

-Although cliffs and high stone formations surround the beach, it is still easy to reach on foot.
-On the contrary, the cliffs have another great advantage.
-Because of the shielding and the shape of a bay, usually, only small waves make it to the coast, which makes this beach perfect for swimming – also for families with children.
+Although the beach is surrounded by cliffs and high rock formations, it is still easy to reach on foot.
+On the contrary, the cliffs actually have a great advantage.
+Because of the shielding and the shape of a bay, only small waves usually make it to the shore, which makes this beach perfect for swimming – even for families with children.

 Playa de Rodas, Islas Ciés, Galicia

-While Playa de la Roda was initially only known to locals, it gained international attention after the British newspaper The Guardian named it one of the most beautiful beaches in the world in 2007.
+Initially known only to locals, the beach gained international fame after the British newspaper The Guardian named it one of the world’s most beautiful beaches in 2007.

 To reach the islands, you can take a boat from the Spanish city of Vigo.
-From the harbor, a short hike is necessary to visit Playa de Rodas.
+From there, a short hike is needed to visit Playa de Rodas.